dotnet/docs/docs/core/tutorials/consuming-library-with-visual-studio.md

   - "vb"
 ---

-# Consuming a class library with .NET Core in Visual Studio 2017
+# Consuming a .NET Standard library in Visual Studio 2017

-Once you've created a class library by following the steps in [Building a C# class library with .NET Core in Visual Studio 2017](./library-with-visual-studio.md) or [Building a Visual Basic class library with .NET Core in Visual Studio 2017](vb-library-with-visual-studio.md), tested it in [Testing a class library with .NET Core in Visual Studio 2017](testing-library-with-visual-studio.md), and built a Release version of the library, the next step is to make it available to callers.
+Once you've created a .NET Standard class library by following the steps in [Building a C# class library with .NET Core in Visual Studio 2017](./library-with-visual-studio.md) or [Building a Visual Basic class library with .NET Core in Visual Studio 2017](vb-library-with-visual-studio.md), tested it in [Testing a class library with .NET Core in Visual Studio 2017](testing-library-with-visual-studio.md), and built a Release version of the library, the next step is to make it available to callers.
 You can do this in two ways:

 * If the library will be used by a single solution (for example, if it's a component in a single large application), you can include it as a project in your solution.